Cardboard Tea Packaging Boxes

 • Smooth outer panels support detailed artwork and regulatory text

-• Works with inner barrier packs to support flavour and aroma quality
+• Works with inner barrier packs to support flavour and aroma protection

-• Helps tea shelves look organised across multiple blend families
+• Helps tea shelves stay organised across multiple blend families

 • Adapts to cardboard tea packaging boxes empty or pre-packed workflows